(Clicka qua per la versione Italiana)

 Laddio Bolocko were formed in 1996 in New York with Drew St.Ivany on guitar, Ben Armstrong on bass, Marcus DeGrazia on saxophone, and Blake Fleming (ex Dazzling Killmen) on drums.

-They mixed the neurotic introspection of post-rock and the psychotic attack of hardcore on Strange Warmings (Hungarian, 1997), whose jams also referenced
+They mixed the neurotic introspection of post-rock and the psychotic attack of hardcore on Strange Warmings (Hungarian, 1997), with the addition of

-As structures exploded and imploded, the listener was taken on a rollercoaster
+As structures explodes and implodes, the listener is taken on a rollercoaster

 of stylistic mirages.